A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-With these observations, we physically interpret the diagrams constituting \!\tikzpic{-11}{figsv5_small/notation/eta_small.pdf} as \textit{off-resonant excitations} of the oscillator.
-These excitations, which are at frequency $\omega_\text{out}\ne\omega_o^\prime$ detuned from the oscillator natural frequency, are generated by mixing diagrams constituting \tikzpic{-11}{figsv5_small/notation/idt_eta_small.pdf} and feed back to the mixing processes at the current order.
-In addition, \!\tikzpic{-9}{figsv5_small/notation/prop_small.pdf} is interpreted as the \textit{propagator} of the off-resonant excitation; intuitively, the propagator is weaker when the off-resonant excitation is more detuned from the oscillator.
-Recall that, from \cref{subsec:order-1}, the frequency $\omega_\text{out}$ is determined by imposing frequency conservation at the mixer, and, therefore, the propagator associated with \tikzpic{-8}{figsv5_small/notation/prop_small.pdf} depends on the particular mixing diagram generating it.
-For example, the first two diagrams in \cref{eq:order-1-sum} would yield the inputs to the mixing process at this order as
+Let us now consider the off-resonant excitations participating in the 3-wave mixing process in \cref{eq:eom-diagram-order2}.
+For the diagram \!\tikzpic{-11}{figsv6_small/notation/eta_bare_small.pdf}, it should be understood as being constructed from \tikzpic{-11}{figsv6_small/notation/M_small.pdf} ($\cl M$) and a bare propagator \tikzpic{-9}{figsv6_small/notation/prop_small.pdf}~($-ie^{-i\omega_o^\prime t}\!\int dt\,e^{i\omega_o^\prime t}$\;\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,), which is defined in \cref{eq:sc-diagram-mu} and the discussion below it.
+Considering the mixing processes constituting \tikzpic{-11}{figsv6_small/notation/M_small.pdf}~($\cl M$) each corresponds to an oscillating function with phase $e^{-i\omega_\text{out}^\prime t}$ (e.g. \cref{eq:order-1-sum,eq:order-1-sum-al}), the bare propagator associated with each participating process is thus of the form $1/(\omega_\text{out}-\omega_o^\prime)$.
+This definition justifies the notation of the propagator; intuitively, the propagator is weaker when the off-resonant excitation is more detuned from the oscillator.
+With this definition, the first two diagrams in \cref{eq:order-1-sum}, for example, would yield the off-resonant excitation at order 1 as

-We reiterate that a propagator always remains finite by construction: any diagram with $\omega_{\rm{out}} = \omega_o^\prime$ is collected by\tikzpic{-10}{figsv5_small/notation/Gamma_small.pdf}$^{(1)}$ and does not propagate into another mixer as an input.
+We reiterate that a propagator always remains finite by construction: any diagram with $\omega_{\rm{out}} = \omega_o^\prime$ is collected by\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf}$^{(1)}$ and does not propagate into another mixing process as an input.

-Given a diagram constituting \!\tikzpic{-10}{figsv5_small/notation/eta_small}~($\text{Rot}(\cl \eta) e^{-i \omega_o^\prime t}$), there exists a corresponding one constituting \tikzpic{-10}{figsv5_small/notation/etas_small}~($\text{Rot}(\cl \eta^*) e^{i \omega_o^\prime t}$) whose algebraic expression is just the complex conjugate of the former.
-Diagrammatically, the complex conjugate expression is formed and evaluated in the same way as the direct expression with modifications stipulating that: (1) the travelling direction of all arrows are inverted, (2) the inverted inputs of each mixer are reflected about the line drawn through the output of the mixer, and (3) the symbols \tikzpic{-8}{figsv5_small/notation/e-iwt_small.pdf} and \tikzpic{-8}{figsv5_small/notation/eiwt_small.pdf} are swapped with each other.
+Given a diagram constituting \!\tikzpic{-10}{figsv6_small/notation/eta_bare_small}, there exists a corresponding one constituting \!\tikzpic{-10}{figsv6_small/notation/etas_bare_small} whose algebraic expression is just the complex conjugate of the former.
+Diagrammatically, the complex conjugate expression is formed and evaluated in the same way as the direct expression with modifications stipulating that: (1) the travelling direction of all arrows are inverted, and (2) the inverted inputs of each mixer are reflected about the line drawn through the output of the mixer.
 These rules apply to constructing the complex conjugate of any diagram.
 For example, the complex conjugate of \cref{eq:order-2-eta} is

 and they should be understood as the off-resonant excitation traveling in the opposite direction compared with those in \cref{eq:order-2-eta}.